-For the purposes of our discussion, ‘streaming’ references continuously playing back data that’s simultaneously being transmitted.
-How does this occur?
+For the purposes of our discussion, ‘streaming’ references the continuous process of transmitting and playing back data at the same time.
+How does this happen?

-But not all of this information is sent to you at once.
-Otherwise, a file (such as a movie) would be too large and would lead to buffering and poor picture quality.
+But, not all of this information is sent to you at once.
+Otherwise, a file (such as a movie) would be much too large and would lead to buffering and poor picture quality.